 Line 3 links the Western suburbs (Levallois) to Eastern Paris.
 It is a heavily used line because it crosses the Saint Lazare, Grands Magasins and Opera neighborhoods, and the Levallois and Bourse business districts.

 The most important stations reached by Line 10 are Gare d’Austerlitz, Odéon (Saint-Germain-des-Prés), Cluny La Sorbonne (Quartier Latin), Sèvres-Babylone (with its famous Bon Marché).

 Line 10’s rail track and route have changed a lot over the years.
 Formerly, line 10 was lines 7, 8 and line 13.
 It crosses the Seine’s left bank in South Paris.

 Line 11 only serves these three famous stations: Châtelet, Hôtel de Ville, République.

 Line 11 links central Paris to northeastern Paris’ outskirts (Saint Denis).
 It is the newest line and was created to replace the funicular railway, which was closed in 1924.

-Did you know that Lodgis offers ranges of apartments located near the transports’ lines of your choice?
-To do so, you just need to click on “our furnished rentals” and on the left side you’ll see “metro line”, select the line of your choice, then click on “search” and you’re ready to go!
+Did you know that Lodgis offers a range of apartments located near the metro line of your choice?
+To do so, you just need to click on “our furnished rentals” and on the left side you’ll see “metro line”, select the line of your choice, click on “search” and you’re ready to go!

-You enjoyed reading this post?
-Then you will certainly be interested in our previous one “Paris metro maps: from the traditional to the atypical”!
+Did you enjoy reading this post?
+Then you will certainly be interested in our previous one on “Paris metro maps: from the traditional to the unique”!